-OVERALL GROUP 2022 2021 MATERIALITY €800,000 €800,000 Basis for determining materiality 5% of Group profit before taxation 5% of Group profit before taxation Rational for the benchmark applied We determined that the Group profit before tax measure is appropriate considering that the Group is profit-making and its principal activities as an engineering company is to design, manufacture, selling and servicing of rock drilling tools and associated products, such that the Group profit before tax is considered to be a key financial metric for users of the financial statements.
-We allocated group materiality to significant components dependent on the size and our assessment of the risk of material misstatement of that component Performance materiality €520,000 €600,000 Basis for determining performance materiality risk of misstatements, business risks and fraud environment, our expectations about misstate
+OVERALL GROUP MATERIALITY 2022 2021 €800,000 €800,000 Basis for determining materiality 5% of Group profit before taxation 5% of Group profit before taxation Rational for the benchmark applied We determined that the Group profit before tax measure is appropriate considering that the Group is profit-making and its principal activities as an engineering company is to design, manufacture, selling and servicing of rock drilling tools and associated products, such that the Group profit before tax is considered to be a key financial metric for users of the financial statements.
+We allocated group materiality to significant components dependent on the size and our assessment of the risk of material misstatement of that component Performance materiality €520,000 €600,000 Basis for determining performance materiality 65% of materiality having considered our review of the predecessor auditor's assessment of the risk of misstatements, business risks and fraud risks associated with the entity and its control environment, our expectations about misstatements and our understanding of the business and processes of the Group and Company.
+This is to reduce to an appropriately low level the probability that the aggregate of uncorrected and undetected misstatements in the financial statements exceeds materiality for the financial statements as a whole.